 “I would like to have a hand in that,” Nick says.
 “This is a critical time for us to do that work.”

 In addition to spending time outdoors, Nick also enjoys art and music as pastimes.
-He plays multiple instruments and enjoys playing with a group.
+He plays multiple instruments in a band with no name.

 I really identified with the mission of NCLC and wanted to put my energy and effort into that.